rkiesi/simple-bwserver-for-dd/article-1/Readme.md

 # Do you have an Observability Strategy for your Integration Applications?

-*OR* - How can I monitor my integration application?
+*OR - How can we monitor our BWCE integration applications?*

 *Profiling and Tracing*, *Monitoring and Alerting* as well as *Exception Tracking* or *Tracing* of individual calls on their way through a bunch of microservices (in a mesh) are becoming more important than ever if a company decided to move all IT resources to the cloud.
 What *Cloud* means in that context can be quite different.
 Often it's a synonym for a virtual private cloud ([VPC](https://en.wikipedia.org/wiki/Virtual_private_cloud)) hosted at one of the hyper scalers like AWS, Azure, GCP or infrastructure providers like Linode, Hetzner to just name a view.
 In other context the strategy behind a move to cloud initiative is much broader.
 Often enterprises do have a need to support a range of different infrastructure or cloud service providers.
 And that's the tricky part, as one cannot rely on any pre-built monitoring, alerting and tracing features provided by an individual vendor.
 Therefore, specialized providers emerged to solve the problem with another cloud SaaS offering.